 - Once the eggs are cooked, I use a spoon to remove them from the hot water and place them into a bowl filled with ice water.
 The ice water will stop the eggs from cooking further and the egg yolk will stay soft and runny.
 Wait for the eggs to cool for about 5 minutes, then gently peel them.

-Zesty Lemon Homemade Dressing
+Zesty Lemon Dressing for Salmon Salad

 This incredible smoked salmon potato salad is dressed with an easy and zesty homemade salad dressing instead of mayonnaise!
 I love how this refreshing dressing perfectly complements and balances the richness of the potatoes, salmon and salmon roe!